Do Large Language Models Mirror Cognitive Language Processing?: Introduction

 Our main contributions can be summarized as follows. \begin{itemize} \item We employ human cognitive language processing signals to assess the resemblance between LLMs and human cognition.
-By analyzing the similarity of 16 LLMs to human cognitive language processing , we investigate the impact of various factors, such as model scaling, alignment training, instruction appending, on the LLM-brain similarity. \item Our findings indicate that LLMs exhibit high similarity to brain cognitive language processing in positive emotions, suggesting that LLMs generate positive emotional text like human. \item Experimental results reveal that bilingual speakers exhibit a higher LLM-brain similarity score than native English speakers, implying that the representation space of LLMs is inherently universal. \item We observe a high degree of consistency between the performance of a wide range of LLM evaluations (e.g., MMLU, Chatbot Arena) and LLM-brain similarity, indicating that the LLM-brain similarity holds substantial potential to evaluate the capabilities of LLMs. \end{itemize}
+By analyzing the similarity of 23 LLMs to human cognitive language processing, we investigate the impact of various factors, such as pre-training data size, model scaling, alignment training and prompt strategy, on the LLM-brain similarity. \item We find that the explicit-prompts result in a higher LLM-brain similarity compared to no-prompts, indicating that explicit prompts can enhance the alignment of LLMs with human intentions. \item Our findings indicate that LLMs exhibit high similarity to human cognitive language processing in positive sentiment, suggesting that LLMs may encode more positive sentimental text during training. \item We observe a high degree of consistency between the performance of a wide range of LLM evaluations (e.g., MMLU, Chatbot Arena) and LLM-brain similarity, indicating that the LLM-brain similarity holds substantial potential to evaluate the capabilities of LLMs. \end{itemize}